FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 Some EAP methods require shared credentials such as passwords in order to succeed.
 For example, both EAP-MSCHAPv2 (PEAP) and EAP-PWD
 {{?RFC5931}} perform cryptographic exchanges where both parties knowing a shared password.
-Where those methods are used, the password MUST be the same as the provisioning identifier.
+Where password-based methods are used, the password MUST be the same as the provisioning identifier.

 This requirement also applies to TLS-based EAP methods such as TTLS and PEAP.
 Where the TLS-based EAP method provides for an inner